some-natalie/some-natalie/_posts/2022-12-02-git-aliases.md

   br = branch --sort=-committerdate --format='%(HEAD) %(color:yellow)%(refname:short)%(color:reset) - %(contents:subject) %(color:green)(%(committerdate:relative)) [%(authorname)]'
 ```

-:information_source:  There are no line breaks in the code block above, so you'll need to scroll sideways to see it all.
+> There are no line breaks in the code block above, so you'll need to scroll sideways to see it all.
 It should be one long line in your `~./gitconfig` file.
+{: .prompt-info}

 If you want it to list all branches, not only ones locally, modify it to include the `-a` switch.
 As I worked with teams that had way more branches on the remote than I usually worried myself with, I tended to only care about my branches.